IQTLabs/gamutRF/README-airt.md

 tar up ```build_artifacts``` and copy into $HOME on AIRT, as ```anarkiwi-airt-gnuradio```.
 *NOTE:* ensure you do not have $DISPLAY set during the build to avoid a hang.

-Ensure you have airstack 0.5.5rc2 or later .deb installed (need tuning fixes).
+Ensure you have airstack 0.5.5 .deb installed (includes tuning speed fixes - neither earlier nor later versions work).

 Configure xdma (otherwise tuning will be very slow).